LouisGaravaglia/iTranslate/README.md

 **Features**

-LYRCS is designed to be more inline with the expressive and fluid quality of a lot of the music one might search for.
+LYRCS is designed to be more inline with the expressive and fluid quality of the music one might search for.

 The most obvious feature you will notice is the animating background color.
 This was to give a visual clue that the section the user moved to contains different content then the previous and following ones.
 Also, it aligns with the changing of tempo an artist may direct, or the changing styles of music in genral.